beejjorgensen/bgc/src/bgc_part_0725_io.md

 A similar problem exists with floating point.
 Most systems use the same format for their floating point numbers, but some do not.
 No guarantees!

+[i[File I/O-->with `struct`s]<]
 So... how can we fix all these problems with numbers and `struct`s to get our data written in a portable way?

-The summary is to _serialize_ the data, which is a general term that means to take all the data and write it out in a format that you control, that is well-known, and programmable to work the same way on all platforms.
+The summary is to [i[Data serialization]]_serialize_ the data, which is a general term that means to take all the data and write it out in a format that you control, that is well-known, and programmable to work the same way on all platforms.

 As you might imagine, this is a solved problem.
 There are a bunch of serialization libraries you can take advantage of, such as Google's